PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 > [!NOTE]
 > By default Prisma Cloud performs full resource scans on an hourly interval.

-> [!WARNING]
-> VCS repostory must be private and/or part of an Organization for Drift Detection policies to take effect.

 Let's first examine the policies associated with drift.
 Go to **Governance > Overview** and serach for `Traced resources are manually modified`.
 Notice the policies for each CSP.
 Ensure the policy for AWS is enabled.